 Our MA programmes include much scope for vocational training, skills acquisition and guided project work, often with use of our extensive facilities.
 These aspects of our programmes have been praised by external assessors in recent years.
 Recent graduates have progressed to careers in a wide range of related professional and leadership areas, including national and local museums, teaching and senior roles with archaeological organisations (national government institutions, contracting units and trusts).
 A large proportion of completing Master’s students have progressed onto PhD study.

 Classical & archaeological studies examines the textual and material evidence for a wide cross-section of the ancient world and includes three convergent research and teaching pathways: ancient history, classical literature, and archaeology.
 Many core areas in the investigation of the ancient world can be studied with us at postgraduate level.

-The Department of Classical & Archaeological Studies operates as part of the School of European Culture and Languages (SECL), and there are corresponding opportunities for a high level of interdisciplinary interaction (five modern languages, philosophy, theology and religious studies and comparative literature), in addition to the informal links with staff in the rest of the University researching medieval history, the history of science, architecture and social anthropology.
+The Department of Classical & Archaeological Studies operates as part of the Division of Arts and Humanities, and there are corresponding opportunities for a high level of interdisciplinary interaction, in addition to the informal links with staff in the rest of the University researching medieval history, the history of science, architecture and social anthropology.
 We have good partnerships with high-profile universities and organisations such as the Ghent University, University Lille 3, the Flemish Heritage Institute, UCLA, the Free University of Amsterdam and the Vrije Universiteit Brussel (VUB).

 We offer bursaries to enable students to participate in departmental fieldwork projects covering travel, food and accommodation.
 Typically, around 30 students each year have been placed on research and training excavations in Britain, Italy (including Ostia, port of Rome) and Greece, relating to sites of Bronze Age Greek (Minoan), Iron Age, Roman, and Late Antique and Anglo-Saxon date.